Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 value or is implicitly provided (as is common with context parameters) then the corresponding argument in the `CallExplanation` will be `null`.

-In cases when information about an argument is never used, it might be useful to exclude this infromation using the `@PowerAssert.Ignore` annotation.
+In cases when information about an argument is never used, it might be useful to exclude this information using the `@PowerAssert.Ignore` annotation.

 ```kotlin